TITLE 6 PRIMARY AND SECONDARY EDUCATION

 of support.
 If progress monitoring data suggests that the learner has benefited

-from provided layer 3 supports and does not show concern for recidivism, than the teacher team may decide to move the student out of
+from provided layer-3 supports and does not show concern for regression, then the

 (4) All students shall have access to the MLSS

-this section prevents a school district from evaluating a student during the
+district from evaluating a student during the provision of any layer of MLSS to

-child with a disability requiring special education and related services.
-A parent may request an initial special
+education and related services.
+A parent

-education at any time during the public agency’s implementation of MLSS, and a
+public agency’s implementation of MLSS, and a school or school district may

-school or school district may determine a referral to special education is
+determine a referral to special education is necessary at any time during the

-suspected of having a disability.
-If a school
+implementation of MLSS if the student is suspected of having a disability.
+If a school district rejects a request for

-district rejects a request for initial special education evaluation, the parent
+initial special education evaluation, the parent may use the IDEA procedural

-may use the IDEA procedural safeguards in 34 CFR Secs.
-300.506 through 5007 to
+safeguards in 34 CFR Secs.
+300.506 through 5007 to dispute the rejection of the

-dispute the rejection of the request to evaluate.
+request to evaluate.

 (5) The

-department's manual, Multi-Layered System
+department's manual, Multi-layered System

 of Supports, shall be the guiding